tomdns/blog/articles/simple-outline-post-process.md

 ## Introduction

-Here's a little breakdown of the outline post-process we made for our Ludum Dare entry.
-You can see it live **[here](https://borderline.itch.io/desktop-garden)**.
+Here's a little breakdown of the outline post-process I made in [Desktop Garden](https://borderline.itch.io/desktop-garden) for the 46th Ludum Dare.

-## 1 - Post Process
+## Post Process

 The post-process setup is fairly basic, a regular blit on the main camera, using a material with the outline shader.